-- no-multi-line: The no-multi-line flag disables line-breaking in the messages; the entire message is converted to a single line.
+- no-multi-line: The no-multi-line flag disables line-breaking in the messages: the entire message is converted to a single line.
 Note that this happens only if the underlying transport method actually supports multi-line messages.
-Currently the , syslog(), network(), unix-dgram() drivers support multi-line messages. - no-parse: By default, syslog-ng OSE parses incoming messages as syslog messages.
+Currently the file(), pipe() drivers support multi-line messages. - no-parse: By default, syslog-ng OSE parses incoming messages as syslog messages.
 The no-parse flag completely disables syslog message parsing and processes the complete line as the message part of a syslog message.
-The syslog-ng OSE application will generate a new syslog header (timestamp, host, and so on) automatically and put the entire incoming message into the MSG part of the syslog message.
+The syslog-ng OSE application will generate a new syslog header (timestamp, host, and so on) automatically and put the entire incoming message into the MESSAGE part of the syslog message (available using the \${MESSAGE} macro).
 This flag is useful for parsing messages not complying to the syslog format. - If you are using the flags(no-parse) option, then syslog message parsing is completely disabled, and the entire incoming message is treated as the \${MESSAGE} part of a syslog message.
-In this case, syslog-ng OSE generates a new syslog header (timestamp, host, and so on) automatically. - dont-store-legacy-msghdr: By default, syslog-ng stores the original incoming header of the log message.
+In this case, syslog-ng OSE generates a new syslog header (timestamp, host, and so on) automatically.
+Note that since flags(no-parse) disables message parsing, it interferes with other flags, for example, disables flags(no-multi-line). - dont-store-legacy-msghdr: By default, syslog-ng stores the original incoming header of the log message.
 This is useful of the original format of a non-syslog-compliant message must be retained (syslog-ng automatically corrects minor header errors, for example, adds a whitespace before msg in the following message: Jan 22 10:06:11 host program:msg).
 If you do not want to store the original header of the message, enable the dont-store-legacy-msghdr flag. - sanitize-utf8: When using the sanitize-utf8 flag, syslog-ng OSE converts non-UTF-8 input to an escaped form, which is valid UTF-8. - syslog-protocol: The syslog-protocol flag specifies that incoming messages are expected to be formatted according to the new IETF syslog protocol standard (RFC5424), but without the frame header.
-Note that this flag is not needed for the syslog driver, which handles only messages that have a frame header.

-- validate-utf8: The validate-utf8 flag enables encoding-verification for messages formatted according to the new IETF syslog standard (for details, see Section 2.8.2, IETF-syslog messages (p.
+Note that this flag is not needed for the syslog driver, which handles only messages that have a frame header. - validate-utf8: The validate-utf8 flag enables encoding-verification for messages formatted according to the new IETF syslog standard (for details, see Section 2.8.2, IETF-syslog messages (p.
 14)).
-If the BOM character is missing, but the message is otherwise UTF-8 compliant, syslog-ng automatically adds the BOM character to the message. - threaded: The threaded flag enables multithreading for the source.
-For details on multithreading, see Chapter 17, Multithreading and scaling in syslog-ng OSE (p.
-422).
+If the BOM character is missing, but the message is otherwise UTF-8 compliant, syslog-ng automatically adds the BOM character to the message.